ICodeDiffusion/SDAtom-WebUi-us-Plus/README.md

 This extension has been the most reliable to me and, IT JUST WORKS, no pun intended.

+# How to add extensions yourself [Coming soon]
+It's actually quite simple, I use brave since it has a simplefied element view by usin g right-click block element (But not actually block it) and will show you the name of the element you need to put in for it to work.

 # ORIGINAL DESCRIPTION

 This is a [user script](https://en.wikipedia.org/wiki/Userscript) that adds a processing queue to the web ui of [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
 There is also an option to save one or more sets of settings for quickly loading them again later.